-Segmenting the groups and monitoring them, you will find out which ones have the highest values and which underperform.
-This will let you know in which way you should approach this or that segment of leads or clients.
+By segmenting groups and monitoring them, you will learn which ones have the highest values and which underperform.
+This will let you know in which way you should approach this or that market segment of leads or clients.

 - Organize more effective spot-on targeting:

-Segmentation lets you realize highly personalized targeting: the leads who are looking to buy a new laptop won’t get an offer to buy a new chair.
+Market segmentation lets you realize highly personalized targeting: leads who are looking to buy a new laptop won’t get an offer to buy a new chair.

 - Offer better solutions to leads’ problems:

-Having a bright idea of what kind of leads are searching for what, you can offer your own solutions to them.
-If your solution is exciting and affordable, you will soon become a lead’s frontrunner solution to their problem.
+Having a bright idea of what kind of leads are searching for what, you can offer your solution to them.
+If it’s exciting and affordable, it will soon become a lead’s frontrunner solution to their problem.

 - Nurture better and maximize conversions: